DXCANZProduct/DXC-Products-for-Microsoft-Business-Applications/DOCUSIGN/SETUP/Users.md

 | **Operator name**                | The name associated to the UserId selected in the **UserId** field.
 This is set up on the **Users** page.     |

+Multiple D365 user accounts can be added to the same Docusign user name.
+New users can be added to the existing Docusign account by following steps 3 and 4 above.
+Dynamics 365 users are required to have an assigned Docusign User account to process correctly.